 Interview with Tonya Davis, Assistant Director of Clinical Training at Counseling@Northwestern

-About Tonya Davis: Tonya Davis is the assistant director of clinical training for Northwestern University The Family Institute’s Counseling@Northwestern program.
+About Tonya Davis: Tonya Davis is the assistant director of clinical training for Northwestern University The Family Institute’s Counseling@Northwestern, a 2U powered program.
 She has just celebrated her one year anniversary in this position.

 As a Licensed Clinical Professional Counselor (LCPC) in the state of Illinois she is also pursuing her Doctorate (Ph.D.) in Counselor Education and Supervision and anticipates completing her Ph.D. this December 2017.
 Tonya has a Master of Science (MS) is in Clinical Mental Health.
 Over the years, she has worked at a substance and addictions agency, in crisis intervention and stabilization and now currently, for over the last 7 plus years, she has been serving in a private practice.
 Tonya has over a decade of direct professional counseling experience working with adults, children, adolescents, couples, individuals and families.
 Her areas of clinical specialty include cultural issues, gender identity issues, crisis and trauma, couple, family, and parenting issues, Christian counseling, depression, anxiety, grief and loss.
 Tonya has also been teaching at the university level since 2006, teaching practicum and internship courses along with supervising practicum and internship students.